 In February 2020, the Governor of the state of Washington declared a state of emergency in response to the spread of a deadly new virus.
-Precautionary measures to slow the spread of the virus continued throughout 2021.
+Precautionary measures to slow the spread of the virus continued throughout 2021 and 2022.
 These measures included limitations on business operations, public events, gatherings, travel, and in-person interactions.

 To reduce exposure to employees, Jefferson Transit eliminated fares to reduce interactions with operators/customer service; closed all public facilities; and requested administration employees work from home when possible.
-As of December 31, 2021 all public facilities remain closed and the buses remained fare free.
+Jefferson Transit returned to full-service levels in November 2020 for East County services and in January 2021 for West County services but maintained precautionary measures and restrictions.
+In 2022, Jefferson Transit re-opened customer service offices to the public.
 The full extent of the financial impact on Jefferson Transit is unknown at this time.
 Jefferson Transit has remained economically stable and continues to adapt to changing conditions.

-Jefferson Transit Authority

-Schedule of Employer Contributions

-PERS 1

-For year ended December 31, 2021

-Last 8 Fiscal Years
+REQUIRED SUPPLEMENTARY INFORMATION Jefferson Transit Authority Schedule of Employer Contributions PERS 1 For the Year ended December 31, 2022 Last 9 Fiscal Years\